n0tGit/BD-Skype-SFX/README.md

 1. Go to Settings.
 2. Head to plugins and Search "NotificationSounds".
-   - If you don't have it installed, download it [https://betterdiscord.app/plugin/FriendNotifications](here).
+   - If you don't have it installed, download it [here](https://betterdiscord.app/plugin/FriendNotifications).
-   - Check [https://docs.betterdiscord.app/users/#plugins](BetterDiscord's Documentation) to see how to install plugins.
+   - Check [BetterDiscord's Documentation](https://docs.betterdiscord.app/users/#plugins) to see how to install plugins.
 3. Click the cog button.
 You should read "Settings" when hovering your cursor on it.
 4. Open the "Notification Sounds" category.
 5. Find the "Toast-Online" section and press the "Browse file" button.